1. What is F-1 student visa?

 - Fail to maintain full-time enrollment (with a few approved exceptions)

-- Work illegally, either off-campus without authorization or on-campus more than 20 hours per week during school or more than 40 hours per week when school is not in session
+- Work illegally, either off-campus without authorization or on-campus more than 20 hours per week during the school year or more than 40 hours per week when school is not in session

-- Fail to request a program extension and continue to study past the degree completion date listed in your Form I-20A-B
+- Fail to request a program extension and continue to study past the degree completion date listed in your Form I-20.

 - Do not attend the school that the USCIS authorized you to attend